SNB's Jordan may be out for weeks after urgent operation - NewsBreak

 SNB's Jordan may be out for weeks after urgent operation

-ZURICH, Aug 23 (Reuters) - Swiss National Bank Chairman Thomas Jordan could be out of action for several weeks as he recovers from a heart operation over the weekend, a source told Reuters, a situation which could see him miss the central bank's next interest rate decision.
+ZURICH (Reuters) -Swiss National Bank Chairman Thomas Jordan could be out of action for several weeks as he recovers from a heart operation over the weekend, a source told Reuters, a situation which could see him miss the central bank’s next interest rate decision.

 The 58-year-old, the architect of the SNB’s ultra expansive monetary policy over the last six years, is still in hospital and not expected to be back at work for several weeks while he is being treated for a heart condition, the person familiar with the matter said.